Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Wire it up on a breadboard like the Adruino example, but use the pins I used on the Teensy 3.6 or alter the pins as needed: http://playground.arduino.cc/Main/TSL1402R

+Bit-banging timing:
+I unwrapped the Arduino sensor pin bit banging code to make it faster, but using DigitalWriteFast() is too fast, apparently, because it stops working.
+Maybe one could use some tiny no-op type of delays with DigitalWriteFast() or use multiple calls to DigitalWriteFast(), for determining the narrowest possible driving pulse widths before it quits.
+The minimum pulse width is specified in the data sheet, but I have not yet examined the actual pulsewidths using different methods, on my oscilloscope.

 Exposure time:
 You can set the exposure time by adjusting a delayMicroseconds() in the code.
 Note that if you see the middle and far right sensor pixels lower than the rest, you may be saturating the sensor with too much exposure time, and should try turning it down.